 Who Needs an Ignition Interlock Device?

 If you were convicted of a DWI in NJ, then you will be ordered to install an IID in your vehicle.
-You’ll also have to get the device installed on your car if you were convicted because you refused to take a Breathalyzer test.
+You’ll also have to get the device installed on your car if you were convicted of refusal to take a Breathalyzer test.

 Can I Drive a Rental Vehicle Instead of Getting an Ignition Interlock Device?